Asymptotic dimension and the disk graph I: Quasi-geodesics in the superconducting disk graph

-Let again $H$ be a handlebody of genus $g\geq 2$.
-Let $D,E\subset H$ be two discs in normal position.
-Let $E^\prime$ be an outer component of $E-D$ and let $D_1$ be a disc obtained from $D$ by simple surgery at $E^\prime$.
-If we denote by $\alpha$ the intersection of $\partial E^\prime$ with $\partial H$ then up to isotopy, the boundary $\partial D_1$ of the disc $D_1$ contains $\alpha$ as an embedded subarc.
+Let $\alpha$ be the intersection of $\partial E^\prime$ with $X$.
+Then up to isotopy, the boundary $\partial D_1$ of the disk $D_1$ contains $\alpha$ as an embedded subarc.
 Moreover, $\alpha$ is disjoint from $E$.
-In particular, given an outer component $E^{\prime\prime}$ of $E-D_1$, there is a distinguished choice for a disc $D_2$ obtained from $D_1$ by simple surgery at $E^{\prime\prime}$.
-The disc $D_2$ is determined by the requirement that $\alpha$ is \emph{not} a subarc of $\partial D_2$.
-For an outer component of $E-D_2$ there is a distinguished choice for a disc $D_3$ obtained from $D_2$ by simple surgery at an outer component of $E-D_2$ etc. We call a surgery sequence of this form a \emph{nested} surgery path in direction of $E$.
+In particular, given an outer component $E^{\prime\prime}$ of $E-D_1$, there is a distinguished choice for a disk $D_2$ obtained from $D_1$ by simple surgery at $E^{\prime\prime}$.
+The disk $D_2$ is determined by the requirement that $\alpha$ is \emph{not} a subarc of $\partial D_2$.
+Then for an outer component of $E-D_2$ there is a distinguished choice for a disk $D_3$ obtained from $D_2$ by simple surgery at an outer component of $E-D_2$ etc. We call a surgery sequence $(D_i)$ of this form a \emph{nested} surgery path in direction of $E$.
+Note that the boundary of each disk $D_i$ is composed of a single subarc of $\partial D$ and a single subarc of $\partial E$.

 The following result is due to Masur and Minsky (this is Lemma 4.2 of \cite{MM04} which is based on Lemma 4.1 and the proof of Theorem 1.2 in that paper).